-- You must add your tuition fee to the minimum required amount for living expenses and indicate the total amount.
+- You must add your tuition fee to the minimum required amount for living expenses in Quebec and indicate the total amount.

 - You must indicate who will be paying for your studies in Canada.
 If you will be receiving loans, bursaries, scholarships or other financings from McGill or any other institution you should indicate that "you" will be paying for your studies.
 Note: You are required to prove that you have sufficient financial capacity for only the first twelve months of your studies.